2024–25 Bengaluru FC season: Final

-Super Cup (April)
+Super Cup

 On 7 April, the AIFF announced the fixtures for the April 2025 edition of the Super Cup.
 Four days after going down in the ISL Finals, the Blues announced a 28-member squad for the tournament in Odisha.
 Bengaluru FC were pitted against the I-League club Inter Kashi in the round of 16, where Inter Kashi upseted Bengaluru and knocked out Bengaluru in Round of 16 only.